-There are some other scenes, like an elderly Carol opening a car park – true humiliation.
+There are some other scenes including an elderly Carol opening a car park – true humiliation.
 In fact, most of these visions seem to show Carol being humiliated.
-Is that the ultimate punishment Tom Amundsen could think up?
+Is this her ultimate punishment?
+Come on Tom Amundsen.

 At her funeral (she died) Bob and some cameraman are the only attendees.
 Bob tells us that Lily now lives in Chicago and hates her because of all the time she spent with Carol.
 Completely unrelated to the custody hearing then?

 It’s time for the complete personality 180.
 The first thing Carol does when waking up is triple Bob’s salary.
 Triple?!
 Christ.
-There’s such a thing as being too generous.
+Go easy.

-The smallest studio audience in the world go hog wild for it, I’ll tell you hwhat.
+The smallest studio audience in the world go hog wild for it, I tell you hwhat.